pivot-access-ltd/bma-offline-docs/src/about-machines-5080.md

 ### About choosing configuration items to copy

-As a MAAS user, you will likey want to select whether storage, network, or both configurations should be cloned.
+As a MAAS user, you will likely want to select whether storage, network, or both configurations should be cloned.
 The cloning API allows users to choose interfaces and storage separately.
-Thus, this new feature shoudl allow the user to:
+Thus, this new feature should allow the user to:

  - clone only the interface (network) configuration.
  - clone only the storage configuration.
- - clone both colnfigurations.
+ - clone both configurations.

 ### About cloning restrictions